c-champagne/wattos-fans-front-end-project/README.md

 * We realized by pulling current weather, it may not be an accurate representation if the user is checking during the day and the weather is different at night.

 ### Solution:
+* The weather API returns forecasted data as well.
+Initially, we were pulling the data under "current weather."
+We changed our variables to pull the data from the hourly forecast instead for 9:00 PM to provide a more accurate representation of tonight's weather.